Akashic

 Across the recorded series it reached a Democratic high of 72.7 points in 1936 and a Republican high of 71.0 points in 1964.
 Between 2020 and 2024 the metro moved 8.4 points toward the Republican candidate; the 2024 margin was 35.0 points.

-A population of 91,321, a 63% non-Hispanic-white share, and a median household income of $57,729 describe the metro.
+A population of 91,321, a 62% non-Hispanic-white share, and a median household income of $57,729 describe the metro.
+The metro's voting pattern over the last decade is most similar to that of Dublin, GA and Thomasville, GA.

 Compare two places, side by side